 Home builders and their suppliers know how to build quality homes that serve as the center of life for people and their families, as well as benefit the entire community.
 And by simply building a house, a builder can also make a tremendous difference for others.

-As a construction volunteer for a nonprofit like Habitat for Humanity, a person might help build or remodel a home, but the process of building an entire house requires efforts beyond most volunteer’s skill sets.
+As a construction volunteer for a nonprofit like Habitat for Humanity, a person might help build or remodel a home as part of a building volunteer program, but the process of building an entire house requires efforts beyond most volunteer’s skill sets.
 Not so with a builder and their experienced team!

 Why Build a House for Charity?

-Traditionally, when considering building a house for charity, it might be built to alleviate poverty by providing homes for veterans or for low-income families.
+Traditionally, when considering building a house for charity, it might be built to alleviate poverty by providing homes for veterans or for low-income families in a disadvantaged community.
 While the end result is the same, with a family living in the home, a MATTERhouse is a little different.
 MATTER works in collaboration with builders, remodelers, subcontractors, and suppliers to build a house through donations or generous discounts on materials and labor.
 Proceeds from the sale of each MATTERhouse turns into a donation to MATTER to help launch projects that improve communities.
 So, by building a MATTERhouse, you may be doing good in your own city or in a community halfway around the world.
-And your impact reaches hundreds, if not thousands, of people in need.
+And your impact reaches hundreds, if not thousands, of people.

 One builder, Mike Heinzerling of Heartland Homes, who participated in building a MATTERhouse, had this to say, “With the sale of the MATTERhouse, the satisfaction was even greater.
 Not only am I happy for the new homeowners, I’m also happy for the people that will benefit through the work of MATTER.”